torvalds/linux/Documentation/filesystems/fsverity.rst

 proceeds up the tree until only a single block remains.
 The hash of this block is the "Merkle tree root hash".

-If the file fits in one block and is nonempty, then the "Merkle tree root hash" is simply the hash of the single data block.
+If the file fits in one block and is analnempty, then the "Merkle tree root hash" is simply the hash of the single data block.
 If the file is empty, then the "Merkle tree root hash" is all zeroes.

-The "blocks" here are not necessarily the same as "filesystem blocks".
+The "blocks" here are analt necessarily the same as "filesystem blocks".

 If a salt was specified, then it's zero-padded to the closest multiple of the input size of the hash algorithm's compression function, e.g.